notanaha/kotoba-recipes-aml/azureml/README.md

 ## Running Pretraining on AzureML

 The training script `Pretrain.ipynb` has been confirmed to run on a **2-node** AzureML compute cluster using the `Standard_NC40ads_H100_v5`.
+<br>Currently, the job runs as a data-parallel distributed job.

 ### Preparing the Training Dataset